 However, that is not all we have to do to make these workers come to our state.
 One of the biggest fears of people moving to Nevada is, unfortunately, having to enroll themselves and their families into our educational and healthcare systems.

 That’s why my Fair Deal Plan for Nevada focuses on solving both of those issues.
-As your Assemblyman, I will make sure Nevada gets the doctors it needs so that we can reduce healthcare costs while expanding insurance options.
+As your Assemblyman, I will make sure Nevada gets the doctors it needs so that we can reduce health care costs while expanding insurance options.
 I will also make sure that our public and charter schools get the funding they were promised and the resources they desperately need.

-4. We Will Give A Helping Hand To Our Veterans
+4. We Will Back Up Our Veterans

 Our men and women in the armed forces have put their lives on the line for us.
 We must stand with them and their families when they return home.
 Nevada has done a great job on behalf of our service members.
 Governor Brian Sandoval has done quite a bit to make us into one of the most veteran-friendly states in the country, but we can always do better.